vzool/docs/api/reference.md

 return [
     'actions' => [
-        // Send an alert when a post is created 'collection.insert.articles' => function (array $data) {
+        // Send an alert when a article is created 'collection.insert.articles' => function (array $data) {
             $client = new \GuzzleHttp\Client([
                 'base_uri' => 'http://example.com'